entando/entando-docs/vuepress/docs/v6.3.2/docs/curate/ecr-bundle-details.md

 ### Bundle Descriptor

 The bundle descriptor YAML file aggregates all included components and has the structure shown below.
-Note that the Page Template feature is pageModels and the Content Template is contentModels.
+Note that the Page Template feature is `pageModels` and the Content Template feature is `contentModels`.

 > **Warning**
 >
-> Remember, the file must be named `descriptor.yaml`.
+> The bundle descriptor file must be named `descriptor.yaml`

-**descriptor.yaml.**
+**descriptor.yaml**

     code: survey_bundle # The bundle ID
     description: This is the survey bundle # The description of the bundle